Dmitry099/senior/README.md

 3. During the sprint, Agile teams meet frequently to discuss blockers and action items.
 4. Once the sprint is over, team members get together to run a sprint retrospective and identify what went well and what could have been better.

+####Estimation in Agile
+Agile estimation estimates your effort to complete a prioritized task in the product backlog.
+We measure it for the time it would take to complete that task.
+As a result, you can plan sprints more accurately.

+We have 8 techinces for example, but you should know that you can create your own technique.
+Only one important thing that you should understand for you technique real difference between several estimations (like S and M or 3 and 5, etc.)

+1. Three-point estimate
+The problem with committing to an estimate before any work begins is that they can be wildly inaccurate.
+Even if it’s the same team and the same type of work, estimates can be unrealistic.
+Especially if you fall into the trap of thinking, “We’ve done this before so we’ll be much faster the second time.”
+2. Planning poker
+Best for a small number of items, planning poker is a useful technique that gets unanimous buy-in quickly.
+Each team member gets a set of specially numbered cards, discusses the requirements for the item, and then submits their best estimate anonymously.
+Discussion happens until consensus is reached.
+3. Affinity grouping
+This estimation approach works by having team members group similar items.
+If tasks seem related in scope and effort, you put them together until you have a clear set of groups.
+4. Random distribution
+Also known as an ordering protocol, this technique places items in an order from low to high.
+Each person takes a turn, choosing either to move an item up or down one spot, discussing an item, or passing.
+5. T-shirt sizes (Estimation units)
+XS, S, M, L, XL are the units you’ll use to estimate Agile projects for this technique.
+One of the reasons this approach is successful is because it’s a departure from standard units of time, and thus, can help teams think more critically.
+6. Buckets
+Similar to planning poker, the bucket technique aims for consensus through discussion, and by assigning values to each task.
+The facilitator starts with one task, sets it in the middle, and then continues to read and place tasks in buckets relative to the first one.
+The team can divide up tasks and bucket them, before coming back together and reviewing.
+7. Large, small, uncertain
+Fast, simple, and productive, this technique is like bucketing but with only three possible values to assign.
+You’ll start out discussing, and then divide and conquer to get all the tasks added to the large, small, or uncertain groups.
+8. Dot voting
+This one is fairly simple: each person gets a number of dots and uses them to vote on which projects are big and small.
+More dots mean more time and effort is required.
+Fewer dots indicate a fairly straightforward and quick item.

 ###What is Kanban
 Kanban is a subsect of the Agile methodology and functions within the broader Agile mentality.
 The Agile philosophy is all about adaptive planning, early delivery, and continuous improvement—all of which Kanban can support.